Writer-Sonic/calorie-counter-ai/README.md

 - Personalize your experience based on your goals and preferences
 - Support Apple Health integrations you choose to enable
 - Process subscriptions and restore purchases
+- Measure the effectiveness of Apple Search Ads campaigns and improve onboarding (iOS only, when you grant ATT permission)
 - Maintain app security, performance, and reliability
 - Provide customer support